BFN100/Tic-tac-toe_Hash_Game/README.md

 ##

-A basic tic-tac-toe game was created for the Introduction to Programming class
+A basic tic-tac-toe game was created for the Introduction to Programming class, this is in French because my college is in French, but I put the comments in English.

 ##